Fold-transversal surface code cultivation: Results

 \subsection{\texorpdfstring{$\ket{H\XY}$}{H} state cultivation}

-Here, we describe the state vector to stabilizer handoff simulation that is used to accurately estimate the LER for $\ket{H_\mathrm{XY}}$ magic state cultivation.
-First, we use a state vector simulator from injection up to the completion of the post-selected non-Clifford logical checks.
-This part of the simulation only involves a limited number of qubits.
-At the end of the non-Clifford checks, the logical qubit state vector and the code's stabilizer eigenvalues are extracted.
-This single-logical qubit state vector is stored offline and the stabilizer eigenvalues are passed onto the stabilizer simulator.
+Here, we describe the state vector to stabilizer handoff simulation that is used to accurately estimate the LER for $\ket{H\XY}$ magic state cultivation.
+In~\cref{app:handoff} we describe our handoff simulation strategy in detail.
+We provide a high-level summary below.

+First, we use a state vector simulator from injection up to the completion of the logical Clifford measurements.
+This part of the circuit involves non-Clifford physical gates. but only involves a limited number of qubits.
+After the logical measurements, the logical qubit state vector and the code's stabilizer eigenvalues are extracted.
+This logical qubit state vector is stored offline and the stabilizer eigenvalues are passed onto the stabilizer simulator.

-The stabilizer simulator simulates the remainder of the protocol by adding noisy gates and measurements.
-The decoder is only given stabilizer measurement information post handoff and predicts Pauli errors that occurred in the post-handoff circuit.
-If the predicted errors differ from the actual errors by logical Pauli operators, then the corresponding single-logical qubit Pauli operator is applied to the stored pre-handoff single-logical qubit state vector.
-Finally, we compare this final noisy state to the ideal magic state to determine if the protocol has succeeded.
-The fact that the state vector simulations are only performed up to the logical checks in the cultivation stage which involve a small number of qubits, and not for the entirety of the protocol, renders this handoff strategy tractable.
-We refer the readers to~\cref{app:handoff} for further details of the handoff strategy.
+The stabilizer simulator then simulates the rest of the protocol.
+The decoder is only given stabilizer measurement information post{-}handoff and predicts Pauli errors that have occurred.
+If the predicted errors differ from the actual errors by logical Pauli operators, then the corresponding logical Pauli operator is applied to the stored pre-handoff logical qubit state vector.
+We compare this final noisy state to the ideal magic state to determine if the protocol has succeeded.

+\Cref{fig:LER} contains the results for $\ket{H\XY}$ cultivation with $\fd3$.
+Interestingly, the LERs for $\ket{H\XY}$ cultivation are virtually indistinguishable from those for $\ket{Y}$ state cultivation.
+Ref.~\cite{gidney2024magic} observed a difference between the LERs of $\ket{Y}$ and $\ket{H\XY}$ cultivation when simulating a truncated protocol, where the escape stage is excluded.
+We also observe a difference for truncated simulations, but this effect does not carry over to our full simulations that include escape.
+We discuss $\ket{Y}$ vs. $\ket{H\XY}$ simulations further in~\cref{app:handoff}.